 4. Edit Flow

 Edit Flow is the ultimate plugin for managing your editorial workflow.
 It provides everything you need to organize and collaborate with an editorial team.
-In addition to a state of the art visual calendar, Edit Flow comes with a powerful feature called Custom Statuses – status labels which help you track key stages of your workflow more easily.
+In addition to a state of the art visual calendar, Edit Flow comes with a powerful feature called Custom Statuse – status labels which help you track key stages of your workflow more easily.

 5. Oasis Workflow

 Want a simplified version of Edit Flow?
 Oasis Workflow is the answer.
 It has all the key components you need to automate and create a complex workflow using a simple user interface.

 It offers three custom statuses, assignment and reassignment capabilities, due date and email reminders and much more.
 The premium version of the plugin enables you to create multiple workflows with pricing starting at $49.
 Don’t be fooled by the simplicity of the free version, though.
 It can help you untangle even the most hectic workflows.

 Most optimized editorial workflows have one key component in common: a detailed and well-maintained editorial calendar.
 A good editorial calendar is an easily digestible visual overview of your grand content strategy with content ideas, assignments and timelines all clearly marked.

 The Editorial Calendar plugin is a simple visual calendar that can get even the most scattered of us organized and on top of our workflow.
 This plugin provides you with an overview of all your posts (from multiple authors), their statuses and when they’ll be published.
 It can be used for all post types.
 Install it today and you’re on the way to considerably refining your content strategy.